 give the applicant written notice of the decision, including by email or other electronic means if determined by the committee, and

-if the application is approved - inform the applicant that the applicant is required to pay the entrance fee and annual subscription fee payable under clause 5 within 28 days of the day the applicant received the notice.
+if the application is approved - inform the applicant that the applicant is required to pay the entrance fee and annual subscription fee payable under clause 5 within three calendar months of the day the applicant received the notice.

-The secretary must enter the applicant’s name in the register of members as soon as practicable after the applicant pays the entrance fee and annual subscription fee in accordance with subclause (5)(b).
+The secretary must enter the applicant’s name and class of membership in the register of members as soon as practicable after the applicant pays any entrance fee and annual subscription fee in accordance with subclause (5)(b).

 The applicant becomes a member once the applicant’s name is entered in the register.